 Use of recognised standards is voluntary to the extent that other technical solutions, methods or procedures can be chosen if the responsible party can document that regulatory requirements will be fulfilled, cf. second subsection.
 When using other solutions than those recommended in the guidelines for a regulatory provision, this entails that, in accordance with the second subsection, the responsible party shall be able to document that the chosen solution fulfils the regulatory requirements.
-It is presumed that the regulations and the guidelines are viewed in context to achieve the best possible understanding of the desired level of achievement through the regulatory requirements and in determining the level of health, safety and working environment.
+It is presumed that the regulations and the guidelines are viewed in context to achieve the best possible understanding of the desired level of achievement through the regulations.
+Standards recommended in the guidelines will be key in interpreting the individual regulatory requirements and in determining the level of health, safety and working environment.
 Combinations of parts of standards should be avoided, insofar as the responsible party cannot document that a corresponding level of health, safety and working environment is achieved.